 The presentation of themes is listed in the results.
 The presentation consists of themes, definitions, and direct quotes to support and align with the results.
 The results revealed that African American alumni described the contribution of their African American faculty and peers on goal setting, self-motivation, and ongoing persistence in multiple different ways.
 The contributions were grouped into codes such as the contributions of goal setting, curriculum, self-motivation, personal ambitions, peer support, mentorship, guidance, racism, racial microaggression, role model, and sense of belonging through campus involvement and community.
 The themes identified in the research were related directly to the research questions involving goal setting, self-motivation, and ongoing persistence.

 The final codes and definitions are presented in Appendix F. Out of the 95 codes, two of the codes did not align to a theme or answered the research questions.
 The two codes that did not answer the research questions due to aligning more with area outside of the research area.
-This information will be addressed in Chapter 5 as it suggests further research is needed in how African American students persisted when facing obstacles at HBCU’s.
+This information will be addressed in Chapter 5 because it suggests further research is needed in how African American students persisted when facing obstacles at HBCUs.
 As shown in Table 8, the theme African American alumni described the positive experience of being chosen by faculty or singled out to represent African Americans in diversity discussions and negative experiences endured of being excluded in social and academic settings of racism and racial microaggressions while attending a PWI.
-Racial disparity and circumstances involving affirmative action influenced this group of participants to persist through the adversity that they faced.
+Racial disparity and circumstances involving affirmative action influenced this group of participants to persist through the adversity that faced.
 The information presented was an important part of the research study because it was the basis for persistence with some of the participants in this study.

 The process of getting codes to themes was completed using the same codes from the example such as having an African American faculty at a PWI, having a sense of belonging at a PWI, and having the support of family and friends.
 Regardless of whether the participant had an African American faculty or peer that contributed to their success at a PWI, having a sense of belonging significantly impacted the way that the participant viewed and described their college experience.
 The frequency of the code that transitioned from codes to the category was used as a starting point.
 The category was transitioned into a theme.

 The process of creating themes was formulated by the three research questions that detailed goal setting, self-motivation, and ongoing persistence.
 Themes were created using participants support due to themes being supported by a significant number of participants using direct quotes.
 The direct quotes were gathered from one-on-on interviews and the questionnaires.
-The themes were formulated to express African American participants experience and contributions from African American faculty and peers at PWIs as listed in Table 7.
+The themes were formulated to express African American participants’ experience and contributions from African American faculty and peers at PWIs as listed in Table 7.

 The same data analysis process was used across the one-on-one interviews and the questionnaire.
 Code generation started with the formation of a code system organized by research questions.
-The researcher went through each individual interview 5 times to generate codes.
+The researcher went through each individual interview five times to generate codes.
 Once finished with the one-on-one interviews, the transition to the questionnaire began.
 The same coding system was used, and additional codes were added as they presented themselves throughout the coding of the questionnaire.
 The codes were combined into one coding system.
 The codes were categorized and separated by the three different research questions to produce a theme that answers the research question.